Akshay666/addition_kpis/README.md

 Link: https://akshay666.github.io/addition_kpis/

-A web app for a clinician that shows a trend of the following over time, juxtaposed with normal range values as reference:
+A web app for a clinician that shows a trend of the following metrics over time, juxtaposed with normal range values as reference:

 GCT [ 6-32 iu/L]
 ALT [5-40 iu/L ]